hekmon/go-vobsub/README.md

 	subFile = "/path/to/you/subtitle.sub"

 	// set to true te generate images with the size of the original video feed with positioned subs
-	// set to false to generate only the subtitle rendering window (smaller images with less empty space) fullSizeImages = false
+	// set to false to generate only the subtitle rendering window (smaller images, less empty space) fullSizeImages = false
 )